jannepikkarainen/whatsuphome/FEATURES.md

 - Altitude
 - Speed

+# HAProxy
+- Who wouldn't need HAProxy in front of their Selenium instances at home?
+- Monitored using Zabbix built-in HAProxy template

 # HashiCorp Vault
 - As my Zabbix is using HashiCorp Vault for credentials, I'm also using the Zabbix built-in HashiCorp Vault template for monitoring it